 * Awards to successful applicants will be dependent on confirmation of registration for a PhD or MD.* Co-tenuring of other Scholarships or Fellowships will not be permitted, nor may Fellows undertake additional remunerated employment without the consent of the AMRF.

-The AMRF will not fun* The AMRF will not fund any element of overhead recovery, including salary buyout.
+The AMRF will not fund* The AMRF will not fund any element of overhead recovery, including salary buyout.

-* The AMRF does not fund costs of rental accommodation, heating, lighting and what might be termed the usual office facilities and accessories.* The AMRF does not fund major items of equipment costing more than $5,000.
+* The AMRF does not fund costs of rental accommodation, heating, lighting and what might be termed the usual office facilities and accessories.* The AMRF does not provide retrospective funding.